On the geometry and uniqueness of asymptotically locally hyperbolic static vacuum black holes: Abstract

 \section{Abstract}

-We establish an inequality relating the surface gravity and topology of a horizon in a $3$-dimensional asymptotically locally hyperbolic static space with the geometry at infinity.
-Equality is achieved only by the Kottler black holes, and this rigidity leads to several new static black hole uniqueness theorems for a negative cosmological constant.
-First, the ADS-Schwarzschild black hole with critical surface gravity $\kappa=\sqrt{-\Lambda}$ is unique.
-Second, the toroidal Kottler black holes are unique in the absence of spherical horizons.
-Third, the hyperbolic Kottler black holes with mass $m >0$ are unique *if* the generalized Penrose inequality holds for the corresponding class of static spaces.
-Building on work of Ge-Wang-Wu-Xia \cite{GWWX13}, we then use this fact to obtain uniqueness for static ALH graphs with hyperbolic infinities.
+We establish several geometric characterizations and rigidity results for $3$-dimensional asymptotically locally hyperbolic (ALH) static spaces with horizon boundary.
+Notably, a $3$-dimensional ALH static space with toroidal infinity and strictly non-spherical horizons is isometric to a toroidal Kottler metric.
+Furthermore, we show that the surface gravity of a static horizon with spherical infinity is bounded below by $\sqrt{3}$, with equality achieved only by the critical AdS-Schwarzschild metric.
+Consequently, Poincar\'e-Einstein fillings of $S^{2} \times S^{1}(\lambda)$ arising from these spaces have length parameter $\lambda \leq (\sqrt{3})^{-1}$, which supports a recent conjecture of Chang-Yang-Zhang \cite{CYZ25}.
+Finally, static horizons with hyperbolic infinity and non-negative Chru\'sciel-Herzlich mass obey the reverse Riemannian Penrose inequality.
+In conjunction with work of Ge-Wang-Wu-Xia \cite{GWWX13}, we use this fact to obtain uniqueness of static ALH graphs with hyperbolic infinities.

-This inequality follows from a generalization of the Minkowski inequality in ADS-Schwarzschild space due to Brendle-Hung-Wang \cite{BHW12}.
-Using optimal coefficients for the sub-static Heintze-Karcher inequality from \cite{FP22}, we construct a new monotone quantity under inverse mean curvature flow (IMCF) in static spaces with $\Lambda < 0$.
-Another fundamental tool developed in this paper is a regularity theorem for IMCF in asymptotically locally hyperbolic manifolds.
+These results follow from a generalization of the Minkowski inequality in AdS-Schwarzschild space due to Brendle-Hung-Wang \cite{BHW12}.
+Using optimal coefficients for the sub-static Heintze-Karcher inequality from \cite{FP22}, we construct a new monotone quantity under inverse mean curvature flow (IMCF) in static spaces with negative cosmological constant.
+Another fundamental tool developed in this paper is a regularity theorem for IMCF in ALH manifolds.
 Specifically, we prove that a weak solution of IMCF in an ALH $3$-manifold with horizon boundary is eventually smooth.
 This extends the regularity theorem for a spherical infinity due to Shi-Zhu \cite{SZ21}.